-We couldn’t be more proud of 2011 Global Glimpse alumni Canaan Belete and Atsina Allen spending a bridge year before college in Ecuador with Global Citizen Year!
+We couldn’t be more proud of 2011 Global Glimpse alumni Canaan Belete and Atsina Allen who spent a bridge year before college in Ecuador with Global Citizen Year!

 Motivated by their life-changing experiences with Global Glimpse in Nicaragua during the summer of 2011, Canaan and Atsina applied to spend a year before college living, working, and learning in rural communities in Ecuador.
 We encourage our alumni to continue to expand their global perspective and step outside their comfort zone; Canaan and Atsina are doing just that and we look forward to following them throughout the year!

 What were the most powerful lessons you learned through Global Glimpse?